Chorus: a Programming Framework for Building Scalable Differential Privacy Mechanisms: Related Work

 Airavat~\cite{roy2010airavat} enforces differential privacy for MapReduce programs using the Laplace mechanism.
 Fuzz~\cite{gaboardi2013linear,haeberlen2011differential} enforces differential privacy for functional programs, using the Laplace mechanism in an approach similar to PINQ.
 DJoin~\cite{narayan2012djoin} enforces differential privacy for queries over distributed datasets.
 Due to the additional restrictions associated with this setting, DJoin requires the use of special cryptographic functions during query execution so is incompatible with existing databases.
 GUPT~\cite{mohan2012gupt} implements the Sample \& Aggregate framework for Python programs.

-In contrast to our approach, each of these systems supports only a single mechanism and, with the exception of Airavat, each implements a custom database engine.
+None of these systems offers integration with high-performance DBMSs.

-\paragraph{Security \& Privacy via Query Rewriting.} To the best of our knowledge, ours is the first work on using query transformations to implement differential privacy mechanisms.
-However, this approach has been used in previous work to implement access control.
+\paragraph{Security \& Privacy via Query Rewriting.} Automated query transformations have been used in previous work to implement access control.
 Stonebreaker and Wong~\cite{stonebraker1974access} presented the first approach.
 Barker and Rosenthal~\cite{barker2002flexible} extended the approach to role-based access control by first constructing a view that encodes the access control policy, then rewriting input queries to add \lstinline|WHERE| clauses that query the view.
 Byun and Li~\cite{byun2008purpose} use a similar approach to enforce purpose-based access control: purposes are attached to data in the database, then queries are modified to enforce purpose restrictions drawn from a policy.

+{\revisioncolor Since then, a number of rewriting-based approaches have been proposed for enforcing access control.
+Agrawal et al.~\cite{agrawal2005extending} use query rewriting to enforce row-level privacy policies focused on access control.
+Bender et al.~\cite{bender2014explainable, bender2013fine} combine query rewriting with specially-designed views to enforce privacy policies organized in ``disclosure lattices.''
+Wang et al.~\cite{wang2007correctness} propose fine-grained cell-level access control policies, with an enforcement mechanism based on query rewriting.
+Rizvi et al.~\cite{rizvi2004extending} propose an access control mechanism based on ``authorization views'' which define policies, and use query rewriting to re-phrase queries in terms of these views.
+Oracle's Virtual Private Database~\cite{browder2002virtual} enforces fine-grained access control policies using query rewriting.
+All of these are primarily focused on access control policies.

+Mehta et al. present Qapla~\cite{mehta2017qapla}, a system which uses query rewriting to enforce policies written in SQL.
+Notably, Qapla includes \emph{aggregation policies}, which go beyond traditional access control policies to allow the release of aggregate statistics while protecting the underlying rows, but Qapla does not support differential privacy or other formal notions of privacy.